mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** `button`

-Determines the root element for components that comprise the Tab List.
-For example, `Link` or `a` tags can be supplied to replace `button` from being the element that wraps these components.
+Sets the root element of all `Tab` components in `Tabs`.
+For example, setting as to `Link` will render each tab as a <Link> component rather than as a button.

 ### Any other properties supplied will be spread on the root element.